Chronic Back Pain – Long Lasting Or Recurring Episodes of Pain In The Lower Back

 This is not always possible with some business models where time is money, so spend the minimal amount possible.
 Early on in my career, I worked for a rather large office where the head doctor said, “You have 2 minutes with each patient” and actually would time me and interrupt at the two minute mark.

-My later approach, unmoored from time restrictions, was using unique techniques for better results and allowing the proper time based on therapeutic needs, both for physical techniques as well as addressing pertinent psycho-social issues.
+My later approach, unmoored from time restrictions, was using unique techniques for better results and allowing the proper time based on therapeutic needs, both for physical techniques as well as addressing pertinent psycho-social issues, similar to managing chronic whiplash.
 This produced the best result not only for the patient, but in my practice attitude as well – a more rewarding experience and a better environment for healing.